yooungt13/HELLO13/src/_posts/2015-11-17-localstorage.md

 Here's a graph,
 ![img](http://i.imgur.com/v9o1kNy.png?1)

-When build the site, the version info, md5 will insert into `__requirejsConfig` and be stored in ls.
+When build the site, the revision and md5 will insert into `__requirejsConfig` and be stored in ls after loaded.
 If `revision[id]` in the page is diff compare to that in ls, it will sent request to load.
 Otherwise, load from ls directly.

 {% highlight html linenos %}
 <script>